|RAF, No. 125 (Newfoundland) Squadron

 In 1938 and 1939 the Anglo-Newfoundland Development Company, in co-operation with the Daily Mail newspaper, subsidized 29 men from Newfoundland to cross the Atlantic and join the RAF.
 When the Second World War began, they became the first Newfoundland airmen to serve in the war.

-Vickers Wellington in flight.
-(RCAF Photo).
 The first fatal casualty was F/O Philip F. Templeman of St. John’s.
 He had joined the RAF in May 1937 and was shot down on 24 March 1940, while piloting a Wellington bomber of No. 37 Squadron.
 At the time he was engaged in a leaflet dropping mission over northern Germany.
 He died of his wounds 31 March 1940.

-Supermarine Spitfire Mk.
-V, RCAF (Serial No. X4492), in flight, 26 Feb 1944.
-(Library and Archives Canada Photo, MIKAN No. 3523323).
-F/O George D. Ayre of St. John’s, a member of the RAF since May 1938, was fatally wounded flying a Spitfire of No. 609 Sqn over Dunkirk on 30 May 1940.
+Supermarine Spitfire Mk I, coded PR-O, No. 609 Squadron, RAF, at Drem, UK, February-March 1940.
+F/O George D. Ayre of St. John’s, Newfoundland, a member of the RAF since May 1938, was fatally wounded flying a Spitfire of No. 609 Squadron over Dunkirk on 30 May 1940.

 No. 125 Squadron (Newfoundland) was a Royal Air Force squadron active during and after the Second World War.
 Like a number of Squadrons, No. 125 was initially formed during the later months of the First World War but never became operational before the Armistice.
 No. 125 Squadron was reformed on 16 June 1941 at RAF Colerne in England where it was initially equipped with Boulton-Paul Defiant Mk.
 Is operating in a night fighter role with the Squadron Code VA on its aircraft.
 The squadron became operational at the end of September covering western England and South Wales.